TinoCalamia/the_ml_lifecycle_playbook/project_proposal/project_proposal.md

 * A detailed project plan that includes a timeline, milestones, and a budget.
 * A description of the deliverables and expected outcomes of the project.

-This section should be written in a technical and detailed manner, and it should provide enough information for the reader to understand the proposed solution and the methods used.
+This part should be written in a technical and detailed manner, and it should provide enough information for the reader to understand the proposed solution and the methods used.

 ### **Example**:
 *The proposed solution for this project is to use machine learning models to improve the targeting and personalization of email campaigns in order to increase open and click-through rates and ultimately improve profitability.
 The following methods and techniques will be used to achieve this goal:*